MarinaKhrolovich/JD2021-06-01/project-news/src/main/Readme.txt

  	5. Show newses of the author in the profile
  	6. Go to news page using link
  	7. Add news to the SQLbase to the table Newses if user has role "admin"
+ 	8. Show news after adding to the base.
- 	8. Add user to the SQLbase to the table Users
+ 	9. Add user to the SQLbase to the table Users
- 	9. Simple validation of parameters
+ 	10. Simple validation of parameters
- 	10.Create poolConnection
+ 	11.Create poolConnection

   I want to do at the application: